What have we done?

-Out of the primordial soup comes A Primitive Evolution.
-(A.P.E.)
-Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world using their brand of dark electronic metal.
-They are now undergoing their next mutation with the production of their latest album Becoming.
-Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with writer/producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
-The band has partnered with Metropolis Records to unleash Becoming unto the world.
-Known to be raw and visceral with soul and beauty A Primitive Evolution is best consumed live and/or at extremely loud volumes.
+Out of the primordial soup comes A Primitive Evolution (A.P.E.).
+Given the gift of sentience, they are here to create a constantly evolving soundtrack to our world with their dark, alternative rock music.
+With its current release of full-length recording “Becoming” the bands next mutation is underway.
+Recorded at their self-built Desolation Studios in Toronto, ON the album features collaborations with Writer / Producer Ian D’Sa (Billy Talent) and Audio Engineer Kenny Luong (Metric).
+In partnership with Metropolis Records, the band and label unleashed “Becoming” together, worldwide on October 5th.
+2018.
+Known to be raw and visceral, with soul and beauty: A Primitive Evolution is best consumed at extremely loud volumes!

-Pulling together a complex array of influences including Nine Inch Nails, The Cure, Tool, The Prodigy, Ministry, Radiohead, Alice in Chains, Vivaldi, Guns n’ Roses and more, A.P.E.'s rhythm-based attack blurs the lines of rock, electronica and all aspects between.
+Pulling together a complex array of influences including Nine Inch Nails, Muse, The Cure, Tool, The Prodigy, Ministry, Radiohead, U2, Vivaldi, Alice in Chains, Guns N’ Roses and more, A Primitive Evolution’s rhythm-based attack blurs the lines of rock, electronica and all aspects between.

-“Creation is evolution” waxes Carruthers ponderously.
-“That’s what I figure we're trying to say with A Primitive Evolution.
+“Creation is evolution” observes A.P.E. singer Brett Carruthers, “that’s what I figure we're trying to say with A Primitive Evolution.
 As evolved as we think we are as humans or animals, we are very much at the beginning of the evolution of mankind.
 We have so much to learn and yet so much has changed in the last hundred years.
 We have a long way to go as a species.
 We want our band to reflect that too, showing our raw emotions, doing it out of instinct and evolving naturally; not overthinking, just having some fun existing on this planet.”